Keeping it wild

 - Get trained.
 Learn how to survive an unexpected fall into the water.

-For more information on water safety, visit the Canadian Safe Boating Council.
+For more information on water safety, visit the Office of Boating Safety.

 Make like a tree